liammcalpineduckietown/book-opmanual-duckiebot/src/assembly/db21j/index.md

 (howto-camera-assembly-db21)=
 ## Camera Assembly

-This last section (steps 1 to 2) guide through the assembly of the Camera:
+This section (steps 1 to 2) guides you through the assembly of the Camera:

 ```{figure} ../../_images/assembly/db21j/db21-rev1-step_01.jpg
 ```